TobyBaril/EarlGrey/README.md

 ```

 Install the required RepeatMasker libraries - Earl Grey has been tested with Dfam 3.3 and RepBase.
-Unfortunately, RepBase is now behind a paywall, but to ensure Earl Grey remains open it does not rely on RepBase.
+Unfortunately, RepBase is now behind a paywall, but to ensure Earl Grey remains open it does not rely on RepBase, although inclusion of RepBase can improve classification of repeats by RepeatModeler.
+If you have access to this database, please include it in your configuration of RepeatMasker.
 We recommend that you download Dfam 3.3 as a minimum before using Earl Grey.
 The Dfam library is large - this could take a while!

 Change directory to RepeatMasker Libraries